ivob0bul/CameraConnectionChecker/README.md

 ## Usage
 1. Set up ZoomEye:
 	Ensure that you have ZoomEye installed and have access to its API.
+[How to.](https://pypi.org/project/zoomeye/)

 2. Edit the search query:
 	Open the camera_connection_checker.py file and modify the search_query variable at the top of the script to customize the search according to your needs.
 For example: